Trajectory Range Visibility: Trajectory Visibility on a Simple Polygon

 \section{Trajectory Visibility on a Simple Polygon}

-In this section, we discuss the details of our contribution to solve the second variant of our TR problem (see \ref{subsec::ProblemDefinition}).
-Initially, we remove the tow constraints (4, 5) and present a simpler version of our algorithm.
-Second, we present our final version by nullifying constraints (1), considering a trajectory $\tau$ as a set of trajectory vertices $V_{\tau}$ s.t. for each $u, \ v \in V_{\tau}$ there can be line-segment $\overline{uv}$ between $u$ and $v$.
+In this section, we discuss the details of our contribution to solving $\TRVP$.
+Initially, constraints~(\ref{constraint4}, \ref{constraint5}) will be removed to present a simpler version of the final algorithm.
+For this purpose, we reuse some techniques discussed in Lemma~\ref{lemma:VRT}, and also add more details to improve the results.
+We then discuss the final version by nullifying constraint~(\ref{constraint1}).